Intrinsic Sliced Wasserstein Distances for Comparing Collections of Probability Distributions on Manifolds and Graphs: Proofs and additional results

 for some constant $c$ that depends on the manifold.
 By orthonormality of the eigenfunctions we have $\forall\ell,\Vert\phi_{\ell}\Vert_{2}=1$.
 Next, note that $\W(\phi_{\ell}\sharp\mu,\phi_{\ell}\sharp\nu)\leq2\Vert\phi_{\ell}\Vert_{\infty}$ as the maximum distance that the mass would be transported in any transportation plan involving pushforwards via $\phi_{\ell}$ is upper bounded by $2\Vert\phi_{\ell}\Vert_{\infty}$.
 As a result, every term in the series defining $IS\W$ can be upper-bounded by the terms of the following series:

 which proves the claim by the direct comparison test for convergence of series. \end{proof} \begin{rem} When Weyl law applies, we have that $\lambda_{\ell}=\Theta(\ell^{2/n})$, which allows us to replace the above condition by $\sum_{\ell}\ell^{(n-1)/n}\alpha(\lambda_{\ell})<\infty$.
 For the diffusion kernel/distance choice of $\alpha(\lambda)=e^{-t\lambda}$ the series always converges independently of the manifold dimension.
 For biharmonic choice of $\alpha(\lambda)=1/\lambda^{2}$, the sufficient condition is the convergence of $\sum_{\ell}\ell^{(n-1)/n}/\lambda_{\ell}^{2}\sim\sum_{\ell}\ell^{(n-1)/n}/(\ell^{2/n})^{2}=\sum_{\ell}\ell^{(n-5)/n}$, where we applied Weyl's asymptotic again.
 As a result, the biharmonic choice of $\alpha$ is guaranteed to provide a well-defined $IS\W$ for 1 and 2-dimensional manifolds.
-Notice, however, that the Hörmander's bound used in the proof of the above proposition can be rather lax in some of the settings that are practically relevant, such as the product spaces of lines and circles (where all of the eigenfunctions are bounded by a constant as can be seen from Table \ref{tab:Eigenvalues-and-eigenfunctions}), and, thus, convergence for the biharmonic choice holds more widely. \end{rem} \begin{prop} If $\D$ is a Hilbertian probability distance such that $IS\D$ is well-defined, then
+Notice, however, that the H\"ormander's bound used in the proof of the above proposition can be rather lax in some of the settings that are practically relevant, such as the product spaces of lines and circles (where all of the eigenfunctions are bounded by a constant as can be seen from Table \ref{tab:Eigenvalues-and-eigenfunctions}), and, thus, convergence for the biharmonic choice holds more widely. \end{rem}